Accident and Near Miss Reporting

 Incident Investigation

-Each incident that requires a First Report of Incident form must also be investigated.
+Each incident requiring a First Report of Incident form must be investigated.
 The scale and scope of the investigation shall be appropriate to the consequences and potential consequences of the incident.

-Investigations shall include examining factors related to the process, the people, material, equipment, environment and management.
+Investigations shall include examining factors related to the process, people, material, equipment, environment, and management systems.

 The affected associate's immediate supervisor is responsible for completing the First Report of Incident.
-When the affected associate's immediate supervisor is not available, the First Report of Incident shall be completed by another member of management.
+When unavailable, another member of management must complete it.

-When the form is submitted, a link to the form is sent to Human Resources, EHS, and the affected associate's immediate supervisor.
+When submitted, an automated link is routed to Human Resources, EHS, and the immediate supervisor.

 Incident Corrective Action

-Formal corrective action is required for all incidents, including near misses, that had the potential to result in a Serious Injury or Fatality (SIF).
+Formal corrective action is mandatory for all incidents and near misses that had the potential to result in a Serious Injury or Fatality (SIF).

 - Identify the Problem